Business English Dialogues for Meetings, Conference Calls and More

 Colleague: I would suggest you discuss this further with the advertising team.

-If do not fully grasp a concept it is important to get clarification instead of pretending you understand.
-Usually, during a business meeting, the presenter will explicitly open the discussion up to questions.
+If you do not fully grasp a concept it is important to get clarification instead of pretending you understand.

 Presenter: Did anyone have any questions before we move on?